-Trees require adequate supply of uncompacted, well aerated, and moist soil in order to thrive.
+Trees require an adequate supply of uncompacted, well-aerated, and moist soil in order to thrive.
 These conditions enable tree roots to obtain all the essential elements they require for healthy growth – nutrients, oxygen, and water.
-These soil circumstances however, are often unavailable in built urban areas.
+These soil circumstances however are often unavailable in built urban areas.
 In this article, we provide a soil quality definition and explain the soil requirements of urban trees.

 Soil is the uppermost layer of the earth’s crust and is the medium in which trees and other plants grow and spread their roots.
 Soil is comprised of finely ground rock particles and materials such as sand, silt, clay, and gravel; with voids between particles containing air and water.

 Soil type usually refers to the different sizes of mineral particles in a particular sample.
 Each size plays a significantly different role.
 For example, sand represents the largest particles and determines aeration and drainage characteristics, whereas sub-microscopic clay particles are chemically acted binding with plant nutrients and water.
 The ratio of these particle sizes determines soil type: loam, clay, clay-loam, silt-loam, and so on.

 “Adequate provision of quality, uncompacted soil is